Kathryn-Hackman/Kathryn-Hackman/README.md

 #### - 📫 How to reach me: ...
 Connect with me on [LinkedIn!](https://www.linkedin.com/in/kathryn-hackman/) I am always happy to meet new people.
 #### - ⚡ Fun fact:
-I was once a certified Kayak instructor, and while that certification has recently expired, I still enjoy being in outdoor spaces whenever possible!
+I was once a certified Kayak instructor, and I still enjoy being in outdoor spaces whenever possible!